Your browser version is outdated. We recommend that you update your browser to the latest version.

 The grant also provided for a commemorative rock and plaque to be placed at the Heathcote Junction Railway Station to signify its past history as a branch line to Kilmore, Heathcote and Lancefield.

-WHATS NEWS FEBRUARY 2025 ARTICLE
+WHATS NEWS MARCH 2025 ARTICLE

 Mitchell Shire has received 12 submissions for a replacement artwork in the Lions Park adjacent to the Wandong railway station car park.
 We were involved in the evaluations and a decision will be announced shortly with a view of the project being completed by May 2025.
-The WHJCG and the Wandong History Group, have favoured the submissions that display our history, but a more contemporary artwork may have been selected.
+The WHJCG and the Wandong History Group, have favoured the submissions that display our history, but a more contemporary artwork appears to have been selected.
 If that is the case the WHJCG will pursue other avenues to implement a history based artwork on Pickett Walk.

 The grate for the drain in Rail Street around the corner from Affleck Streeet continues to cause a problem.
 It is regularly blocked with mud, leaves, etc causing water to cross Rail Street at road level.
 Despite asking Mitchell Shire to fix the problem, the only time that the mud, etc is removed from the grate is when the WHJCG removes it.